 Do you know that the central heating system in your office could make your nose bleed?
 Nosebleeds are scary but mostly harmless.
 Anyone could have it, from a 3-year-old to a 70-year-old

 Kirthi Joshi was just a few weeks pregnant when she first noticed a nosebleed.
-Terrified that something bad happened to her and her yet-to-be born child, Kirthi rushed to meet her gynaecologist.
-She was convinced when the doctor explained to her that nosebleed was common during the first trimester of pregnancy and her unborn child was safe.
+Terrified that something bad happened to her and her yet-to-be-born child, Kirthi rushed to her gynecologist.
+She was convinced only after the doctor explained to her that nosebleeds are common during the first trimester of pregnancy and that her unborn child was safe.

-8-year-old Kaushik Mahapatra was suffering from severe cold for about a week.
+8-year-old Kaushik Mahapatra was suffering from a severe cold for about a week.
 One day, when he was reading a book, suddenly his nose started to bleed.
 Kaushik panicked and ran to his mother and showed her his bloodied nose.
-His mother realised that it could be because of his cold and nose picking made it worse.
+His mother realized that it could be because of his cold.
 She immediately made him sit straight and thankfully his bleeding stopped.

 Nosebleeds, in general, do not require medical intervention.
 However, seek medical attention if your nosebleed lasts longer than 20 minutes or it occurs after some injury to the head or nose.
 Heavy bleeding could be a sign of more serious conditions.

 According to Dr Sowmya CC, consultant pediatrician, Apollo Cradle, Bangalore, "In medical terms, nose bleeding is called epistasis.
 It happens in children frequently post upper respiratory tract infection.
 The blood vessels inside the nose are very fragile, when these break, we have nosebleeds.
 Even if a bloodied nose looks scary, in most cases, there is nothing to worry about nose bleeding.
 However, in case of frequent and continuous bleeding, immediate medical attention is required."